DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 You can access the internet via eduroam if you are already a student.
 Otherwise, ask your coach to set up a guest account.
 Once you have your HvA ID & password you can login to the eduroam or HvA wifi.

 #### Claiming expenses
 Read your contract and discuss with your manager to see if you are able to be reimbursed for travel costs.
-You need to have agreed that the cost will be reimbursed with the project coach or manager that before you make a purchase.
-You need the project number and to fill in a Declaration form/ Declaratie- en Voorschotformulier xlsx document.
+You need to have agreed on the possibilities of reimbursement with the project coach or manager before you make a purchase.
+You need the project number and to fill in a Declaration form/ Declaratie- en Voorschotformulier .xlsx document.
 Print the form with the original receipt attached (photocopies are not accepted) and put it on your manager’s desk to sign off.
 You will usually be reimbursed within the month, make sure your declaration is with the service desk by the 15th of the month.
 Be aware: it takes a few days by internal mail to reach the accounts desk.
-Call 2700 (using an office phone) for declaration queries – if you tell them your employee number, they can track your payment.
+Call 020 595 2700 for declaration queries – if you tell them your employee number, they can track your payment.

 #### Illness
 In the event of illness, please contact your coach before 9:30am by email or sms.